Learn more about the basics of evaluation, as well as how to find an evaluator for your program.

 Program Name: Washington's 21st CCLC program

-Program Description: Washington’s 21st CCLC program, a federal grant program designed to serve high-needs communities with afterschool and summer programming, included 56 grantees operating 176 centers and serving 21,701 students during the 2012-2013 school year and 55 grantees operating 161 centers serving a total of 18,366 students during the 2013-2014 school year.
+Program Description: Washington’s 21st Century Community Learning Center program—which has received federal support through the 21st CCLC initiative—serves high-needs communities across the state, providing local afterschool and summer programming to 56 grantees operating 176 centers and serving 21,701 students during the 2012-2013 school year and 55 grantees operating 161 centers serving a total of 18,366 students during the 2013-2014 school year.
 For both the 2012-2013 and 2013-2014 periods, roughly 60 percent of participating students were regular attendees.

 Scope of the Evaluation: Statewide